dragonflyoss/d7y.io/blog/2022-06-06-evolution-of-nydus/index.md

 #### Evolution of RAFS image format

-Prior to the introduction of RAFS v6 format, Nydus used a fully userland implemented image format, providing service via FUSE or virtiofs.
+Prior to the introduction of RAFS v6 format, Nydus used a fully userspace implemented image format, providing service via FUSE or virtiofs.
 However, the user-mode file system has the following defects:

 - The overhead of large amounts of system call cannot be ignored, especially in the case of random small I/O with depth